It’s finally feeling like summer in eastern Washington State, which means gardening, swimming in lakes and rivers, BBQs, and bugs.

 The following ideas are not proven, but many people swear by these methods for keeping those pests away.

-Avoiding sugar: some say that sweet blood attracts mosquitoes.
+Avoid sugar: Some say that sweet blood attracts mosquitoes.
 Mosquitoes actually do rely on sugar from plants as their main source of energy.
 Female mosquitoes only suck blood when they are about to lay eggs.
 Otherwise, male and female mosquitoes get their food from flowers.

 Eat garlic: Many people claim that regularly eating raw garlic keeps the mosquitoes away.
 Of course you have to weigh the pros and cons here.
 You may keep the mosquitoes away with garlic but you may also keep your friends and family away too.